denjn5/denjn5.github.io/_posts/2017-07-22-sorting-and-updating-sunburst-tutorial-3.md

 ```

 We've made a couple of small updates to our d3.arc functions below.
 Down below we'll be 'tweening' (animating a change from one state to the next) our sunburst.
 At each small step of the animation, we need to know what our startAngle (x0) and endAngle (x1) were originally (so that when we re-calculate arc, we have a starting point.
 We've added:
 * `d.x0s = d.x0` to our startAngle function.
-The creates a new attribute in each data node named x0s.
+This creates a new attribute in each data node named x0s.
 The new x0s element contains our startAngle so that we'll have it later.
 * `d.x1s = d.x1` to our endAngle function.
 It'll also help use later when we're tweening.

 Also, we dropped the `var` prefix for our arc variable.
 The scope of a variable declared with var is its current execution context (e.g., enclosing function).
 Dropping var makes it visible outside of the `d3.json()` call.
 This allows us to place functions that use arc at the bottom for cleaner code.